leaguevine/leaguevine-ultistats/README.md

 1. Download this repo.
 2. Download and install [node.js](http://nodejs.org/)
 3. Open a terminal/console, change to the directory where you downloaded the repo
-4. Run the app
+4.
 ```
 >node build server
 ```
-5. Then navigate your browser to http://localhost:8000 The app will not work on any other URL:port unless I change the app's registration in the Leaguevine API.
+5. Navigate your browser to http://localhost:8000
+The app will not work on any other URL:port unless I change the app's registration in the Leaguevine API.

 The first time you use the app it will bring you to the Leaguevine site to get a token.